skipWhile

 takeWhile

-• If the predicate returns ✔ true, the value is emitted
+predicate returns ✔ true, the value is emittedreturns a new stream of filtered values

 Can you fill in the blanks?
 Try to find solutions that use only one card.
 If you are stuck, try at least to solve them with a chain of several cards.
 Watch the solutions below when you are ready.